 The benefits of outdoor learning for the personal and social development of children and young people should not be underestimated.
 Sadly, many inner city schools do not have the required outdoor space to help students learn, explore and develop key areas.
-School trips are highly recommended for both children and young people from EYFS through to Key Stage 5 but with the current Coronavirus pandemic, will any school trips be going ahead this academic year?
-This article has a look at the benefits of taking learning outdoors and the scope schools have this year to continue with school trips.
+School trips are highly recommended for both children and young people from EYFS through to Key Stage 5.
+Here we have a look at the benefits of taking learning outdoors and the scope schools have to continue with school trips.

 What are the Benefits of Outdoor Learning?